-- Compared to Virginia, all three RGH counties have lower ratios of Mental Health Care Providers per 1,000 residents. - Compared to Virginia, the Three Rivers Health District (which encompasses the RGH study region) is found to have a positive finding in that it has a lower percentage of individuals reporting depressive disorders. - Compared to Virginia, Lancaster and Middlesex counties have a higher suicide rate. - Compared to Virginia, Middlesex has a higher percentage reporting excessive drinking.
+- Compared to Virginia, all three RGH counties have lower ratios of Mental Health Care Providers per 1,000 residents. - Compared to Virginia, the Three Rivers Health District (which encompasses the RGH study region) is found to have a positive finding in that it has a lower percentage of individuals reporting depressive disorders. - Compared to Virginia, Lancaster and Middlesex counties have a higher suicide rate. - Compared to Virginia, Lancaster has more than double the percentage of alcohol-impaired driving deaths.